Futon

 A futon (布団) is a traditional Japanese style of bedding.

 A complete futon set consists of a mattress (敷き布団, shikibuton) and a duvet (掛け布団, kakebuton).
 Both elements of a futon bedding set are pliable enough to be folded and stored away in a large closet (押入れ, oshiire) during the day.
 This allows a room to serve as a bedroom at night, but serve other purposes during the day.

 Traditionally, futons are used on tatami, a type of mat used as a flooring material.
-It also provides a softer base than, say, a floor of wood or stone.
+It also provides a softer base than wooden or stone floors.
 Futons must be aired regularly to prevent mold from developing, and to keep the futon free of mites.
 Throughout Japan, futons can commonly be seen hanging over balconies, airing in the sun.
 Futon dryers may be used by those unable to hang out their futon.

 History and materials

 Before recycled cotton cloth was widely available in Japan, commoners used kami busuma, stitched crinkled paper stuffed with fibers from beaten dry straw, cattails, or silk waste, on mushiro straw floor mats.
 Later, futons were made with patchwork recycled cotton, quilted together and filled with bast fiber.
 Later they were filled with cotton.
 Wool and synthetics are now also used.